degauss-org/pm/README.md

 ## geomarker methods

 This container was built using the [addPmData](https://github.com/geomarker-io/addPmData) package.
-More information on the development of the spatial model can be found at the [st_pm_hex](https://github.com/geomarker-io/st_pm_hex) repo.
+More information on the development of the spatial model can be found at the [st_pm_hex](https://github.com/geomarker-io/st_pm_hex) repo and the accompanying manuscript (preprint DOI: https://doi.org/10.20944/preprints202109.0164.v1).

 ## geomarker data